burieberry/web-performance-optimization/README.md

 - store array length variable as local variable in for-loop for efficiency
 - declare variables outside the loop when possible for efficiency
 - declare variable in initialization of for-loop instead of inside the loop for efficiency
+- remove sliding pizzas as it adds nothing to the design and complicates it

 ### Optimization Tips and Tricks